 Multi-Site Renewal/ Closure of Human Research

-This document should be completed by EACH site for which the UA IRB is the IRB of record.
-It will need to be attached with the Renewal/Closure for Human Subjects that is submitted.
+This document should be completed by each site for which the UA IRB is the IRB of record.
+It will need to be provided alongside the Renewal/Closure for Human Subjects that is submitted.

-Institutions must formally rely on one another for IRB review utilizing an Institutional Agreement (IA).
-The University has taken the initiative to become a member of SMART IRB.
+The University of Arizona has taken the initiative to become a member of SMART IRB.
 SMART IRB is a platform which institutions may use to rely upon each other for IRB review.
 By utilizing SMART IRB, additional agreements typically are not necessary between the hundreds of institutions that are members thereby reducing the requirement to route additional paperwork.
 Check the Participating Institutions list to see if your collaborator's institution is a member of SMART IRB.